 The Financial Reporting Council (FRC) has issued Financial Reporting Standard 102 which, from January 2015, will be the new face of UK GAAP.
 This incorporates special guidance for non-governmental public benefit entities such as charities, social housing and education institutions.
 While the FRC remains, its constituent standard-setting bodies have been replaced by a single Codes and Standards Committee advised by a number of advisory panels.

 The structure of public sector audit has also changed, with all local authority audits being transferred away from the Audit Commission, which is now winding down.

 This guide will be a useful overview for practitioners, accountancy students and all those interested in financial reporting and audit in the public services.

-This guide is available in book, CD-ROM and bookmarked PDF formats.
-The CD-ROM contains a bookmarked pdf of the publication, together with fully searchable text enabling users to search powerfully and accurately for any given word or phrase.
-The CD-ROM comes complete with a licence for networking to all established employees of the purchasing authority only.
+This guide is available in book and PDF formats.
 Details of licensing arrangements for other categories of purchaser, which includes those organisations operating shared service arrangements, are available from CIPFA’s Publications Department.

 pdf 48.12 KB